-“Therefore if anyone is in Christ, He is a new creation.
-The old has passed away; behold, the new has come.”
-II Corinthians 5:17
+“Therefore if any man be in Christ, he is a new creature: old things are passed away; behold, all things are become new.” -II Corinthians 5:17

 A new life in Christ is a new beginning!
 A truly successful life is knowing and fulfilling the purpose for which you were created.
 The purpose of all creation is to glorify God!
-Colossians 1:16–18 says, “All things were created by Him, and for Him…that in all things He might have the preeminence.”
+Colossians 1:16–18 says, “For by Him were all things created…that in all things He might have the preeminence.”
 God alone is worthy of your worship in every area of life.
-I Corinthians 10:31 tells us, “So whether you eat or drink, or whatever you do, do all to the glory of God.”
+I Corinthians 10:31 tells us, “Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God.”

 When you fail, ask God to forgive you.
 I John 1:9 says, “If we confess our sins, He is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.”
 Continual prayer is important (I Thessalonians 5:17) along with Bible reading.
-Psalm 119:105 explains that God’s Word “is a lamp to my feet and a light to my path.”
-II Peter 1:3 promises, “His divine power has granted to us all things that pertain to life and godliness” through a saving relationship with Christ.
+Psalm 119:105 explains that God’s Word “is a lamp unto my feet, and a light unto my path.”
+II Peter 1:3 promises, “His divine power hath given unto us all things that pertain unto life and godliness” through a saving relationship with Christ.

-As you grow in Christ you can share His message of hope with others in your family and community.
-I Peter 3:15 commands, “in your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect.”
+As you grow in Christ, you can share His message of hope with others in your family and community (I Peter 3:15).
 Our communities desperately need role models who will point people to Jesus Christ and then, by example, practically apply biblical values in everyday life.

-As tribal members and partners in the Native American community, we want to help you grow in God’s unique plan for your life.
-Our stories of hope and healing, as well as resources in our Native languages, are available on our website at www.todaysnative. org.
+As tribal members and partners in the Native Ameri- can community, we want to help you grow in God’s unique plan for your life.
+Our stories of hope and healing, as well as resources in our Native languages, are available on our website.
 If you have come to Christ through reading this, please write to us, and share your testimony of salvation.
 We look forward to hearing from you!